Klumz/COMP210_2_interace_task/README.md

 # COMP210_2_interace_task

 My game is a first-person shooter where you shoot and kill slowly approaching enemies towards you with your gun.
-The physical part to shoot the gun in-game with will be a button attached to a glove (right hand) between the thumb and index finger, forcing the user to shape and simulate their hand like a gun.
+The physical part to shoot the gun in-game with will be a button attached to a glove (right hand) between the thumb and index fingers, forcing the user to shape and simulate their hand like a gun.
 The board will be attached on the same glove but behind it.
-The goal of the game is to get as many points as you can while avoiding death, which is caused when one of the approaching enemies touch you.
+The goal of the game is to get as many points as you can while avoiding death, which is caused when one of the approaching enemies touches you once.
+One enemy death gives 1 point, and they'll keep respawning until you lose.

 #### Rough example
 ![Glove](https://raw.githubusercontent.com/Klumz/COMP210_2_interace_task/master/glove.png)